ethers-io/documentation/source/ethers-app/source/dev-api-common.rst

 Big Numbers
 ===========

-Since **Ethereum** deals a great deal with large numberic values (far larger than JavaScript can handle without `loss of precission`_), many calls require and return instances of **BN.js**, which can be accessed at ``ethers.utils.BN``.
+Since **Ethereum** deals a great deal with large numeric values (far larger than JavaScript can handle without `loss of precision`_), many calls require and return instances of **BN.js**, which can be accessed at ``ethers.utils.BN``.

 Some common things you will likely want to do with **BN.js**::